 Let's talk about sex, baby.
 Let's talk about 1st S.H.
 Let's talk about all the reasons that you ladies can't get laid.
 Let's talk about sex.
-(Field video 1.
-5 Apr.
+(Field video 1, 5 Apr.
 2002)

-I think I'll tell you again, we're from Boddington you might think that we're sluts, it might seem like we're drunks but that doesn't mean that we're going to blow chunks cause to lose all our senses, that is just not typically us oops I fucked him again, I stole your boyfriend, got caught giving head oops you think I'm a cunt, I did him just once FUCK THAT!
-We're not Laurier You see my problem is this, I'm bitching away, wishing I didn't know first SH they cry, during the lays, cause they fool around in, so many ways well thy [sic] lost all their dignity, and now they're loose as can be oops you fucked her again, you the condom, you should have said no!
-Oops you have STD's, that comes with the territory DONT TEUCK II StH.
-(Field video I, 5 Apr.
-2002; 'prics from the song sheet)
+I think '111 tell you again, we're from Boddington you might think that we're slutsi, it might seem like we're drunks but that doesn't mean that we're going to blow chunks cause to lose all our senses, that is just not typically us oops I fucked him again, I stole your boyfriend, got caught giving head oops you think I'm a cunt, I did him just once FUCK THAT!
+We're not Laurie they fool around in, so many ways well thy cise] lost all their dignity, and now they're loose as can be oops you fucked her again, you the condom, you should have sain ol!
+Oops you have STD's, that comes with the territory DON'T FUCK IS stH.
+(Field wide 1, 5 Apr.
+2002; tyrics from the song sheet)